makerdao/community/governance/votes/Executive Vote - December 9, 2022.md

 ### MOMC Parameter Changes

-As per this successful [governance poll](https://vote.makerdao.com/polling/QmVXj9cW), the following changes recommended by the [MakerDAO Open Market Committee](https://forum.makerdao.com/t/parameter-proposal-group-makerdao-open-market-committee/7355) will be made, if this executive proposal passes:
+As per this successful [governance poll](https://vote.makerdao.com/polling/QmVXj9cW), the following changes recommended by the [MakerDAO Open Market Committee](https://forum.makerdao.com/t/parameter-proposal-group-makerdao-open-market-committee/7355) will be made, if this executive proposal passes.

 #### Vault Parameter Changes